Development of a 100 ps TDC based on a Kintex 7 FPGA for the High Granular Neutron Time-of-Flight detector for the BM@N experiment: TDC implementation in the FPGA

+In Figure~\ref{fig:tdc_line}, the pink (bottom) section illustrates the implementation of the BUFIO to BUFG phase alignment, which must be in each FPGA bank.
+This component aligns clocks from BUFIO and BUFG buffers.
+Specifically, a fixed data pattern is transmitted by OSERDESE2 using the BUFG clock and received by ISERDESE2 using the BUFIO clock.
+By comparing the transmitted and received patterns, the BUFIO to BUFG phase alignment is performed.

 Two clock groups are managed by the Multi-Mode Clock Manager (MMCME2) core.
-Two outputs of the ISERDESE2 are sampled using fabric (general purpose) flip-flops, driven by the fabric clock, provided by global clock buffer (BUFG) and two outputs are sampled using BUFIO buffers propagated to ISERDESE2 cores.
-There is no way to calculate real phase shift between fabric clock signals and BUFIO clocks.
-Therefore, to set the required phase shift between two groups of clocks, one pair of parallel-to-serial converter (OSERDESE2), driven by BUFG and serial-to-parallel converter driven by BUFIO clocks is used.
+The ISERDESE2 uses clocks from BUFIO.
+The ISERDESE2 outputs are then sampled by the fabric (general-purpose) flip-flops of the TDC logic core.
+The fabric flip-flops are driven by the fabric clock, which is supplied by a global clock buffer (BUFG).
+There is no way to calculate the real phase shift between fabric clock signals and BUFIO clocks.
+Therefore, to set the required phase shift between two groups of clocks, one pair of parallel-to-serial converter (OSERDESE2), driven by BUFG, and a serial-to-parallel converter driven by BUFIO clocks is used.
 The phase alignment is performed by scanning the phase of the global clock while comparing OSERDESE2 output pattern with ISERDESE2 input pattern.
 The goal is to set the phase of the global clock in the middle point between two unstable phase ranges.
 Each FPGA bank has its own phase alignment because the BUFIO network is local in each bank.
-All MMCME2 cores use a single 125 MHz source clock provided by White Rabbit system synchronous to the experiment data acquisition, which allows absolute time measurements in all detectors in the BM@N experiment.
+All MMCME2 cores use a single 125 MHz source clock provided by the White Rabbit system synchronous to the experiment data acquisition, which allows absolute time measurements in all detectors in the BM@N experiment.